vale-chiucchi/vale-chiucchi/README.md

-- 👋 Hi, I’m @vale-chiucchi
+- 👋 Hi, I’m vale! | she/her | 17 y.o
-- 👀 I’m interested in art
+- 👀 I’m interested in art, comics and anime
-- 🌱 I’m currently learning c#
+- 🌱 I’m currently learning c# in school
 - 💞️ I’m looking to collaborate on nothing for now
-- 📫 How to reach me
+- 📫 How to reach me valentina.chiucchi.stud@ispascalcomandini.it